jamilnyc/news_aggregator/README.md

 ### Others

 All other files were written by me.

+## Testing

+Test coverage report is available in `docs/html_test_coverage_report`.